Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Methods

-where $p$ denotes the measured optimal solution sampling success rate. $N_s$ is the total number of samples obtained, $T_{\text{CPU}}$ is the classical CPU time required to generate the full set of $N_s$ samples measured as Python single-process time.
-TTS was defined in the context of quantifying heuristic sampling quantum and classical algorithm runtimes, and serves as a good runtime complexity measure in the absence of guarantees of optimality \cite{R_nnow_2014, PhysRevLett.115.230501, Pearson_2020}.
+where $p$ denotes the measured optimal solution sampling success rate (sampling rate of the optimal cost value, not any particular variable configuration).
+The optimal solution cost value is found using Gurobi. $N_s$ is the total number of samples obtained, $T_{\text{CPU}}$ is the classical CPU time required to generate the full set of $N_s$ samples measured as Python single-process time.
+TTS was defined in the context of quantifying heuristic probabilistic sampling quantum and classical algorithm runtimes, and serves as a good runtime complexity measure in the absence of guarantees of optimality \cite{R_nnow_2014, PhysRevLett.115.230501, Pearson_2020}.
 In this case TTS is defined as the expected compute time required to sample an optimal solution of the optimization problem at least once, with $99\%$ confidence.
 The optimal solution sampling success rate $p$ of finding the ground-state energy in this case is measured using the exact solutions obtained from Gurobi for the same problem instances.

 Gurobi Optimizer \cite{gurobi} version 11.0.3 is used for all Gurobi computations.
 The compute hardware used for simulated annealing simulations as well as Gurobi computations is a Red Hat Linux node with Intel(R) Xeon(R) CPU E5-2695 v4 2.10GHz.
 All Gurobi simulations use a time limit of $100,000$ seconds, a single thread, and a MIP gap of $1\mathrm{e}{-8}$.
+Gurobi was run with the intention of converging on an optimal solution, and each Gurobi run was checked for this condition where the optimality gap had closed and therefore the solution that we have is a verified optimal solution.
+At some point, for sufficiently large problems, the Gurobi simulation time would exceed this time limit that was specified, but for all simulations reported on in this study, each individual run completed with a converged optimality gap within the specific time limit.
 All binary solutions found by Gurobi are adapted to spins using the mapping of $1 \mapsto 1$, $0 \mapsto -1$.
 Gurobi can be used to find multiple feasible optimal solutions, if they exist, however in this case we use Gurobi to only find a single optimal solution for each problem instance.
+We use only a single thread in order to make the compute time scaling measurements very clear, and in particular to avoid multi-threaded CPU time measurements.

+All curve fits are performed using non linear least-squares fitting using the scipy \cite{2020SciPy-NMeth} Python 3 library.
+Bounds are used to restrict the least squares fitting to not set the fitting variables too close to $0$ with a minimum coefficient precision limit of $10^{-7}$, for example in the exponential and quadratic cases, which would effectively be replicating a linear function scaling for small system sizes.
+All fitting coefficients are also forced to be non-negative.
+The linear function is fit to $y=a x + b$, log function is fit to $y=a \ln{x} + b$, quadratic function is fit to $y=a x^2 + b \cdot x + c$, and exponential function is fit to $y=e^{x a} \cdot b$.